naotokui/penseur/README.md

 p.display_PCA_plot_with_constraints(x_sentences, y_sentences)
 ```

 The methods below are available in penseur_utils.py.
-(CURRENTLY IN ALPHA, NOT GUARANTEED TO WORK)

 ```python
 # Train a new encoding model from scratch